pragyaai/ndna/_llm/FAQ.md

 Thus, Fisher geometry provides an intrinsic, task-aware signal of flattening that reinforces and deepens nDNA diagnostics {% cite amari2016information %} {% cite crooks2007measuring %}.

-## Why is the notion of latent manifold flattening not reducible to simple norm shrinkage or singular value collapse?
+✶ **Why is the notion of latent manifold flattening not reducible to simple norm shrinkage or singular value collapse?**

-The term **latent manifold flattening** describes a collapse of the intrinsic semantic geometry of representations, not merely a reduction in embedding norms or singular values of hidden layers.
+➠ The term **latent manifold flattening** describes a collapse of the intrinsic semantic geometry of representations, not merely a reduction in embedding norms or singular values of hidden layers.

 Let $H_\ell = [h_\ell^{(1)}, \dots, h_\ell^{(N)}] \in \mathbb{R}^{D \times N}$ be the matrix of latent activations at layer $\ell$.
 Singular value decay: